acbilson/chaos-content/posts/insights/how-to-enforce-obedience.md

 +++
 I received this thoughtful question in response to a log about [obedience and independence](https://alexbilson.dev/logs/20210611-160129/).

+{{< notice type=quote name="Anonymous" long=true >}}
-> Since God places such a high value on children learning to be obedient to their parents, why would parents, especially Christian parents, want to deprive their kids of this in their upbringing?
-The idea that this will somehow stunt a child's development into adulthood would mean that God doesn't know what's best for kids."
+Since God places such a high value on children learning to be obedient to their parents, why would parents, especially Christian parents, want to deprive their kids of this in their upbringing?
+The idea that this will somehow stunt a child's development into adulthood would mean that God doesn't know what's best for kids.
+{{< /notice >}}

 In addition, here's a link to a Tim Challies article titled {{< outref src="https://www.challies.com/articles/3-reasons-children-need-to-obey-their-parents/" name="3 Reasons Children Need to Obey Their Parents" >}}.